Weather Service Predicts Blizzard, High Winds and Flooding

 The high wind warning is in effect until 10 a.m.
 Monday.

-The winds will be westerly 30 to 40 mph with gusts up to 65 to 70 mph, especialy near Lake Ontario’s shoreline.
+The winds will be westerly 30 to 40 mph with gusts up to 65 to 70 mph, especially near Lake Ontario’s shoreline.

 Travel is strongly discouraged.

-Note: UPDATE: Oswego County Sheriff Don Hilton has issued a Travel Advisory for all of Oswego County beginning at 6 p.m.
-Sunday, February 24 until further notice.